Orientation Day

 On-campus Orientation

-On-campus Orientation Day will be on Tuesday 13 February 2024
+Your on-campus Orientation Day will be on Tuesday 17 or Wednesday 18 February.

 Meet us at our campus at 10 Madden Street, Wynyard Quarter, Auckland in the courtyard of Tīramarama Way.
 Please make sure you arrive on time for the mihi whakatau and welcome speech.
 You can find more information about our home here.